TRUSTED LOS ANGELES WORK HARASSMENT ATTORNEY

 Individuals responsible for harassing can be a woman or a man.
 It is also possible for the harasser and the victim to be of the same gender.

-Do you believe you have been unfairly treated or harassed in the workplace as a result of your gender or sexual orientation?
+Do you believe you have been unfairly treated or harassed because of your gender or sexual orientation in the workplace?
 If so, you may have legal grounds for a sexual harassment lawsuit against your employer.

-There are some common types of sexual harassment experienced by victims, including:
+Common types of sexual harassment experienced by victims include:

 - Individuals threatening to take revenge on a victim when they get a negative response to a sexual advance